Members: 29 (11 singles, 9 non-singles)

 Common Areas: Living room, dining room, kitchen, bike room

-Highlights: Back patio, fire pit, hardwood floors
+Highlights: Back patio, hardwood floors, sizable back parking lot

 Bus Line: Abbot Rd Bus Line